Skip to main content

 US map indicating which state departments have at least one definition of cumulative impacts Issue:

 Many communities experience environmental racism, which can lead to disproportionate pollution exposure.
-Environmental and social stressors can act in combination to cause new or exacerbate existing health issues (known as cumulative impacts)
+Environmental and social stressors can act in combination to cause new or exacerbate existing health issues (known as cumulative impacts).

 Goal: